sameeralam3127/learn-ds-with-python/README.md

-# learn-ds-with-python
-A hands-on guide to learning Data Science with Python.
-This repository contains practice notebooks, code examples, and exercises covering key data science topics — from data cleaning and visualization to machine learning.
-Great for beginners and learners who want to practice Python for Data Science step by step.
+# Learn Data Science with Python

+Welcome to **Learn DS with Python**!
+This repo is a collection of **hands-on practice notebooks, examples, and exercises** to help you build your Data Science skills using Python.

+## Topics Covered
+- Python Basics for Data Science
+- Data Wrangling with **Pandas & NumPy**
+- Data Visualization with **Matplotlib & Seaborn**
+- Exploratory Data Analysis (EDA)
+- Statistics for Data Science
+- Machine Learning with **Scikit-learn**
+- Real-world Mini Projects